Sorry, you need to enable JavaScript to visit this website.

 The very first Parliamentary Secretariat for Youth in Malta was appointed in 1990.
 Two years later in, 1992 the Kunsill Nazzjonali taż-Żgħażagħ (KNŻ) and an Institute for Youth Studies at the University of Malta were set up.
 The former was established as a non-governmental organisation to represent the interest of young people through its member organisations while the latter was established to provide professional training for youth workers (Teuma, 2014).
 During that same year the Parliamentary Secretariat was elevated to the level of a Ministry and riding on that momentum it launched the first National Youth Policy document in 1993.
 The document recognised the value of young people as a major human resource and provided a framework and objectives for those working with young people.
 It highlighted youth information, education, employment, health, culture, family and mobility as policy priority areas.

-In 2021 the government launched the sixth revision of the National Youth Policy up to Towards 2030.
+In 2021 the government launched the sixth revision of the National Youth Policy, valid until 2030.
 The next revision of the National Youth Policy is envisaged for 2031.